Hybrid Delta Tracking Schemes Using a Track-Length Estimator: Hybrid Delta Tracking Schemes

 Most high-energy neutron interactions with materials are characterized by relatively long mean free paths (i.e., small cross sections) because they primarily undergo potential scattering \cite{duderstadt_hamilton}.
 In systems with a large number of surfaces and fast neutrons, delta tracking generally does better compared to surface tracking, because surface tracking gets stuck moving particles from region to region.
 Delta tracking, on the other hand, will stream particles through the whole problem, never conducting expensive distance-to-nearest-surface computations.
 Furthermore, at higher energies, cross sections tend to vary less across material interfaces, alleviating issues with the rejection-sampling loop.
 These observations motivate the development of the ``hybrid-in-energy'' method that employs delta tracking for high energy neutrons and surface tracking, otherwise.

 For example, consider a continuous energy version of the C5G7 benchmark reactor geometry \cite{hou2017oecd}.
-Due to the lack of isotopes available in MC/DC's cross-section library we replace the guide tube and fission chamber materials with moderator material.
+Due to the lack of isotopes available in MC/DC's cross section library To simplify the problem to allow for rapid numerical methods exploration we replace the guide tube and fission chamber materials with moderator material.
 We also replace MOX fuels with UO$_2$ with different enrichment.
 The material composition is given by Table~\ref{tab:c5ce} in Appendix~\ref{app:c5ce_mat}.
 Figure~\ref{fig:majorant_c5ce} shows the macroscopic cross sections for the seven-material reactor, with the majorant in black.
 Around \SI{10}{\kilo\electronvolt} the neutron resonances end and the system is ``high energy''.

 If using delta tracking for this whole problem, the increased absorption in the resonances of some materials exacerbates issues with the required rejection sampling.
 Therefore, for this problem, it would be ideal to delta track above \SI{50}{\kilo\electronvolt} (to completely avoid neutron resonances) and surface track under that threshold.
 This forms the basis for our hybrid-in-energy method where both surface and delta tracking are used depending on the energy of individual particles.